LargitData — Enterprise Intelligence & Risk AI Platform

 OSINT (Open Source Intelligence) refers to collecting intelligence from public, legally accessible sources, including news, social media, government announcements, court judgments, company registration, and public databases.
 OSINT is the foundation of threat intelligence, offering the advantages of broad coverage, controllable cost, and cross-validation.

-Financial institutions, government and critical infrastructure units, the defense industry, technology and manufacturing sectors, and any enterprise with cross-border transactions, complex supply chains, or high reputational risk are all suitable for adopting threat intelligence.
+Threat intelligence suits financial institutions; government, defense, and critical infrastructure organizations; the technology and manufacturing sectors; and any enterprise with cross-border transactions, complex supply chains, or high reputational risk.
 Adoption can begin with a single intelligence dimension (such as sanctions screening or supply chain monitoring) and expand gradually.

 InfoMiner is built around multi-source real-time monitoring and AI analysis, covering automated collection of news, social media, forums, and public data, and providing sentiment analysis, anomaly-in-volume detection, and real-time alerts.
 Paired with RAGi, intelligence can be combined with an enterprise's internal knowledge base to automatically generate assessment reports, forming a complete threat intelligence workflow.